The information on this site is subject to a disclaimer, copyright notice and rules related to personal data protection.

 What personal data do we collect?

-To register as a CORDIS user, the Single User Registration service requires the following fields to be provided: username, password, title, first name, family name, email address, organisation name and type, country.
+To register as a CORDIS user, the MyAccount service requires the following fields to be provided: upassword, first name, last name, email address and language preference.

 The following CORDIS applications require you to provide additional personal data:

-- Partners service: non-mandatory - personal expertise, skills and competences, research infrastructures of the organisation, social networks, links to projects, results, publications and news, identification as an NCP.
+- Partners service: personal expertise, skills and competences, research infrastructures of the organisation, social networks, links to projects, results, publications and news, identification as an NCP.
 Depending on your privacy settings, your lists of partnership requests, connections, groups and recommendations may be visible for other users;

 The collected data will be treated confidentially and used only by the relevant teams of the Publications Office and its contractors for the purposes foreseen in this Privacy Statement.

-If you register for the Partners Service, your data will be visible for the other users who can use them to contact you.
+If you register for the Partners Service or Wire, some of your data will be visible for other users who can use them to contact you.

 How long are your data kept?